 OJP will require each successful applicant to submit regular performance data that demonstrate the results of the work carried out under the award.
-The performance data directly relate to the goals, objectives, and deliverables identified on page 8.
+The performance data directly relate to the goals, objectives, and deliverables identified under "Goals, Objectives, and Deliverables" on page 8.

-A list of performance measure questions for this program can be found on page 24.
+A list of performance measure questions for this program can be found on page 23.